 Concannon is aged in bourbon casks for a minimum of four years (Irish whiskey must be aged for at least three years to be authentic Irish whiskey) before being transferred to barrels that previously held Concannon wine to allow for mellowing and maturing of the whiskey, which results in some sweet, fruity notes in the finished product.
 To me, Concannon's nose is fruity with hints of light caramel and vanilla.
 When tasted, I pick up those same notes, but it also blooms on the tongue sort of soft and floral-like.
 It's mellow and smooth enough that you can kick back and enjoy a dram, but I can see some tasty cocktails coming out of it in the future, as well.

-In honor of St. Patty's (Paddy's?
-I never know which way is correct) Day, I went traditional.
+In honor of St. Paddy's Day, I went traditional.
 It's soft sweetness made it a welcome flavor in my Irish Coffee.
 Have you tried Concannon Irish Whiskey?
 What would you use in your Irish Coffee (or what is your favorite type of Irish Whiskey)?

 Erin go bragh...you will forever have a piece of my heart, Ireland.